 - Restringing.
 While most of us know how to change a set of strings, restringing is often performed during a setup.

 Often, addressing one of the issues listed above has a flow-on effect, and will also affect another.

 For example, correcting the neck relief will reduce the action, making the guitar more playable.
 This will also address intonation to some degree because reducing the string height, means the strings are then closer to the fretboard, which in turn affects how much tension is placed on the string to fret a note cleanly.

-To really understand how this all works, and exactly what you are paying for when having your guitat setup, we’ll take a closer look at the individual steps involved in a guitar setup, starting with perhaps the most important, truss rod adjustment.
+To understand how this all works, and exactly what you are paying for when having your guitar setup, we’ll take a closer look at the individual steps involved in a guitar setup, starting with perhaps the most important, truss rod adjustment.

 Truss Rod Adjustment

 The truss rod is the metal tensioning bar running through the center of your neck.
 If you removed the fretboard from your guitar you would see a routed chamber containing a metal bar with a nut at each end that can be adjusted to affect the amount of tension placed upon the neck.